Wolox/tech-guides/frontend/react/style-guide.md

 ## Naming

-  - **Extensions**: Use `.js` extension for React components.
+  - **Extensions**: Use `.ts` extension for React components.
   - **Filename**: For services use PascalCase.
-E.g., `ReservationCard.js` or a folder with the service name and `index.js` as filename.
-For React components, there must be a folder in PascalCase with its name and the component file should be `index.js` (and optionally `layout.js` if you're using [Smart/Dumb components](https://medium.com/@thejasonfile/dumb-components-and-smart-components-e7b33a698d43)
+E.g., `ReservationCard.ts` or a folder with the service name and `index.tsx` as filename.
+For React components, there must be a folder in PascalCase with its name and the component file should be `index.tsx`
   - **Reference Naming**: Use PascalCase for React components and camelCase for their associated elements. eslint: [`react/jsx-pascal-case`](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-pascal-case.md)

     ```jsx
     // bad
     import myService from './MyService';
-    import myComponent from './MyComponent';
+    import myComponent from './MyComponent/index.tsx';

     // good
-    import MyService from './MyService'; # webpack infers index.js
+    import MyService from './MyService'; # webpack infers index.tsx
-    import MyComponent from './MyComponent'; # webpack infers index.js
+    import MyComponent from './MyComponent'; # webpack infers index.tsx

     // bad
     const MyComponent = <MyComponent />;